 MA DOER ReleasesRenewable Thermal Business Investment Financing Program

 Massachusetts Department of Energy Resources has released a competitive solicitation entitled Renewable Thermal Business Investment Financing Program which is being made available to provide financial support for businesses or business services that seek to establish or expand distribution, manufacturing, or marketing of renewable thermal technologies, or supply chain infrastructure within Massachusetts.
 The renewable thermal technologies eligible for this program are woody biomass, grass pellets, advanced biofuels, biogas, inverter driven air and ground source heat pumps, and solar thermal.
 This program will not support feasibility studies, engineering/design or construction of any of the above technologies at a facility.

 This solicitation is for $3 million and applications will be considered by DOER from $20,000 to $1 million.
 Projects must be located within Massachusetts to qualify.
-The solicitation can be found on the Commonwealth of Massachusetts procurement website www.comm-pass.com, or through the following link.
-Please read through the entire solicitation for eligibility, the application process and submittal requirements including important submittal scheduling requirements.
+The solicitation can be found on the Commonwealth of Massachusetts procurement website www.comm-pass.com, Please read through the entire solicitation for eligibility, the application process and submittal requirements including important submittal scheduling requirements.